vanus-labs/docs/content/cloud-docs/source/cloudevents/setup.md

 **Perform the following steps to configure your CloudEvents Source:**

-# Step 1: Setup your Connection
+# Setup your Connection in Vanus cloud

 To set up CloudEvents in Vanus Cloud, follow these steps: